Rod995/Battletech/CONTRIBUTING.md

 > `19 * 18 = 342`
 >
 > Thus the RAC/2 has a range of 342 tiles.
-* "For infantry ranged, maybe they should be adjusted, like a lot?""
+* "For infantry ranged, maybe they should be adjusted, like a lot?"
 * You heard the man!
 * `Rodicus Coroticus the VIthToday at 6:58 PM smh